intel/kubernetes-qat-envoy/README.md

 ## Introduction

 This is a technical guide for getting QAT-accelerated Envoy running on a bare-metal Kubernetes cluster.
 You may need to adapt some commands to your particular cluster setup.
+You need to first install the QAT driver on every node which has QAT hardware installed.
+The driver used in this setup is located at https://01.org/sites/default/files/downloads/intelr-quickassist-technology/qat1.7.l.4.3.0-00033.tar.gz, and the package contains a README file which explains the installation.

 # Clone this repository (with submodules) and fetch the QAT driver